ben-clegg/gradeer/README.md

 #### Maven

 [Apache Maven](https://maven.apache.org/) is required to build and test Gradeer.
-We can confirm that version 3.6.0 can be used for this.
-Ant can be installed by `sudo apt install maven` on Ubuntu.
+Maven can be installed by `sudo apt install maven` on Ubuntu.

-#### Apache Ant

-Gradeer uses [Apache Ant](https://ant.apache.org/) to compile and execute Java solutions.
-We have tested Gradeer with Ant 1.10.5.
-Ant can be installed by `sudo apt install ant` on Ubuntu.

-Ensure that you set the `ANT_EXECUTABLE` environment variable to the location of your installed ant binary, e.g. `/usr/share/ant/bin/ant`.

 #### PMD